 You will have theory classes that include ear-training, transcription, form, song composition, and the history of rock music.
 Additional topics we'll cover include:

 - band etiquette (interpersonal and musical ensemble skills)

 - the formal structure

-The two-week session ends with a public concert, which is one of our most popular student events.
+The three-week session ends with a public concert, which is one of our most popular student events.
 Students will work on an original song during the session, and the faculty will choose one of the originals for performance in the final concert.